Motjiang/Motjiang/README.md

 ---

-💫 Your friendly neighborhood full-stack developer — specializing in .NET ecosystem, Angular2+ and Reactjs.
-I turn ideas into full-fledged web apps, crafting clean backends and immersive frontends one line of code at a time.
+I'm a passionate **Full-Stack Developer** currently honing my skills at **Nelson Mandela University (NMU)** in sunny **South Africa**.
+My journey is all about transforming innovative ideas into robust, real-world web applications.

+I specialize in the **.NET ecosystem** for building scalable and efficient backends.
+On the frontend, I craft engaging and immersive user experiences using **Angular (2+)** and **ReactJS**.
+My goal is to build solutions that are not just functional, but also a joy to use.

-DevOps is my current playground: I’m learning Azure DevOps, Docker, and Kubernetes to better bridge the gap between development and deployment.
+Currently, my focus is heavily invested in **DevOps**.
+I'm actively learning and implementing practices around **Azure DevOps**, **Docker**, and **Kubernetes**.
+My aim is to seamlessly bridge the gap between development and deployment, making the entire software delivery pipeline smoother and more reliable.

 ---